 I have to tell you, your timing could not have been better with these questions.
 March is Fraud Prevention Month in Canada.
 As an organization that prides itself on consumer education, it is our job to educate Canadians on matters related to identity theft and fraud.

 Recent incidents of consumer information breaches, like the ones with Target and Bell Canada, have put a spotlight on the importance of fraud prevention in Canada.
-But it’s important to note that this is not a new crime – In fact, ID theft and fraud is among the fastest growing crimes in Canada.
+But it’s important to note that this is not a new crime – In fact, ID theft and fraud are among the fastest-growing crimes in Canada.

 Every year thousands of Canadians fall victim to identity theft and fraud.
 By using your name, date of birth, credit card information, Social Insurance Number and other personal information, savvy criminals can open credit card and bank accounts under your name; they can redirect mail, establish cell phone services, rent vehicles and even secure employment.

 Even more concerning, is the devastating impact these crimes can have on the financial stability of individuals, families and businesses.

 Wesley, you are right to be concerned about fraud and the impact it could potentially have on your family.
 Victims of identity theft and fraud can experience severe financial loss and face difficulties obtaining credit or even restoring their good name.
 In many cases, victims have even seen their retirement savings, homes and businesses lost to this preventable crime.

 The good news is you had the foresight to ask this question, and we have the information to help you guard against identity theft and fraud.
 Below are several steps you can take today that will help your family manage your personal information wisely, cautiously and with awareness of the issue:

 - Erase all personal information before disposing or selling electronic equipment.
 This includes computers, cell phones, CD’s, DVD’s, diskettes and memory sticks.

 - Shred or destroy pre-approved credit card applications, credit card receipts, bills and related information when you no longer need them.